nginxinc/nginx-gateway-fabric/examples/https-termination/README.md

 # HTTPS Termination Example

-In this example we expand on the simple [cafe-example](../cafe-example) by adding HTTPS termination to our routes.
+In this example we expand on the simple [cafe-example](../cafe-example) by adding HTTPS termination to our routes and an HTTPS redirect from port 80 to 443.

 ## Running the Example